 Recently, we had the opportunity to test a production Cylance environment.
-Obviously, each environment is going to be different and the efficacy of security controls rely largely on individual configuration.
+Obviously, each environment is going to be different and the efficacy of security controls relies largely on individual configuration.
 However, the posts over the next several days illustrate our observations in one such environment.
 Different configurations and sound application of defense-in-depth will obviously yield different results.

 This week we will illustrate the techniques that worked for getting command and control communication within the environment.
 It should be noted that the environment did not have an effective application whitelisting implementation in place during testing.
 In addition, access to cmd.exe and powershell_ise.exe were not restricted.
 This series will start with non-traditional C2 channels first.

 BHIS has a custom C2 tool called VSAgent (get it at John’s 504 DropBox tinyurl.com/504extra2) which uses the ViewState parameter in a well-formed HTML page to communicate commands and their results between the C2 server and client.
-The ViewState parameter is commonly used in ASP.NET web applications to maintain state between the client and server.
+The ViewState parameter is commonly used in ASP.NET web applications to maintain state between the client and the server.
 Because this field is so commonly observed and is base64 encoded and optionally encrypted when in legitimate use, it is a difficult target to inspect.